Benefits of Engaging Children with Nature

 NATURALIZED SETTINGS AND ELEMENTS

-support high-energy group games and the exuberant joy of running—activities that promote cooperation and gross motor development (Figure 8).
+support high-energy group games and the exuberant joy of running — activities that promote cooperation and gross motor development (Figure 5).
 Lawns provide an ideal space for play with balls and other types of mobile equipment that require a soft surface.
-Grassy areas can accommodate social gatherings such as story time and offer a place for simply relaxing.
+Grassy areas can accommodate social gatherings such as story time, and offer a place for simply relaxing.

 encourage children to meet and work together in small groups, stimulating social interaction and cooperative relationships.
-These spaces can support art-making, storytelling, and science exploration (Figure 6).
+Such spaces can support art-making, storytelling, and science exploration (Figure 6).

 is essential for the health and comfort of children outdoors.
-Use medium-size trees, large shrubs, arbors, pergolas, tunnels, and trellises scattered throughout the play and learning area to create shade and three-dimensional space scaled to children.
-Vine-covered teepees provide shade and an exciting edible play space.
+This can be achieved by installing medium-size trees, large shrubs, arbors, pergolas, tunnels, and trellises.
+When scattered throughout the play and learning area, they create frequent patches of shade and three-dimensional spaces scaled to children.
+Vine-covered teepees provide shade and an exciting play space.

-include annual vegetable gardens and permanent edible landscape elements such as perennial vegetables, fruiting trees, shrubs, and vines.
+offer an essential introduction to healthy eating.
+They include annual vegetable gardens and permanent edible landscape elements such as perennial vegetables, fruiting trees, shrubs, and vines.
 Gardens can be a small, single bed or a large managed garden of 200-300 square feet.
-Edible landscapes get children excited about eating fresh fruit and vegetables and connect them intimately with nature (Figure 7).
+Edible landscapes get children excited about eating fresh fruit and vegetables and connect them intimately with nature.

-promote physical activity, play, and learning by providing children and teachers with integrated access to OLEs.
+promote active, play, and learning by providing children and teachers with easy access throughout the outdoor learning environment.
 Primary pathways stimulate vigorous activity, while secondary and tertiary pathways provide sensory interest and opportunities to explore (Figures 8 & 9).

 Sand and mud play